My growing collection of unusual noises...

 Motorola SpectraTac Receiver - The NJSP system used to use this model of receiver with a 'voting' comparator to mange incoming signals from the multiple receive sites connected to the controller.
 Since the remote links are never turned off, and always transmitting, they send a 2175 Hz. tone when not broadcasting audio.
 What you are hearing here is the split-second delay between the Trooper ending his transmission, and the comparator realizing that it needs to switch off broadcasting that receiver.
 (Thanks Steve!)

-Motorola Talk Permit Tone - This is the sound a user's radio makes when the request to transmit on a trunk system has been granted by the site controller.
+Motorola Trunking Talk Permit Tone - This is the sound a user's radio makes when the request to transmit on a trunk system has been granted by the system controller.
 (Thanks Matt!)